tinfoilboy/sonne/README.md

 ## Configuration

 Computare is meant to be configured to change languages supported or files to ignore.
 These options are configured with a file named `.computare.yml`.
 These are the supported options.
+A default configuration is placed into your home directory at "~/.computare.yml" with language definitions and default settings.

 ### `block-size`